gerassimos/dgs19/docs/D_S09_L02_Persistent_Data_Volumes.md

 ...
 ```

-> Note: From the output of the `docker volume inspect` command we cannot see which container is using this volume.
+> Note: From the output of the `docker volume inspect` command we **cannot** see which container is using this volume.

 ---

 ## Example - mysql (6)
  - On a linux host we could actually navigate to the volume location (/var/lib/docker/volumes/b25.../_data") and access the files that have been created from the container.
- - On a Windows/MAC host running Docker toolbox we "cannot" do this because the file system of linux VM running the Docker daemon is not accessible (Note: This actually is NOT completely true).
+ - On a Windows/MAC host running Docker toolbox we **cannot** do this because the file system of linux VM running the Docker daemon is not accessible (Note: This actually is NOT completely true).

 ---